 Shawnee Environmental Services, Inc. offers a student loan program for students wishing to take the in-class training program.

 Enroll today for our next Live on-line Radiation Control class.
 Our on-Line RCT Course costs \$4,000.00.
-SES, Inc. has student loans for our students.
+SES, Inc. has student loans for our students along with scholarships.